yashpant/FlyByLogic/README.md

 # FlyByLogic

-See documentation in the manual folder for details on the user interface.
+See the Documentation folder for details on the user interface and installation.

 Requirements:
 MPT 3.+ toolbox: http://people.ee.ethz.ch/~mpt/3/